clover/codelab-remote-pay-cloud/README.md

 A `SaleRequest` will now `alert` us when it is complete, and let us know whether or not it succeeded.
 Refresh the page, process another transaction, and you should see the "Sale was successful...!" dialog.

 Now, you'll probably want to test that failed transactions behave as expected, as well.
 The test card we shipped you with your DevKit should *always* succeed.
-We'll need to use a certain test card number in order to simulate a decline at the payment gateway.
+We'll need to use a particular test card number in order to simulate a decline at the payment gateway.
 To do that, we'll need to be able to manually enter the card information on the Clover device.
 Let's implement a way to do that.

 First, let's update the POS's UI to allow the merchant to toggle whether the Clover device will show a 'Type Card' button and permit manual entry.